CGC Stock Was Once a Wall Street Darling. What the Heck Happened?

 And Canopy is currently converting an old vacuum cleaner factory in Kirkwood, N.Y—just over the state line from Pennsylvania—into a facility for processing industrial hemp (which is totally legal in the U.S. now) to make CBD oils, creams and consumables.

 But the stock is still expensive.
-In fact, with a market capitalization of more than $8 billion, Canopy is valued more highly than any other cannabis company on the planet.
+In fact, with a market capitalization of nearly $8 billion, Canopy is valued more highly than any other cannabis company on the planet.